Walther P99: Accessories

-Second generation variants
+Variants

-P99AS (Anti Stress)
+AS (Anti Stress)

 Introduced in 2004, this variant comes closest to a traditional Double-Action/Single-Action trigger with a decocker.

 In Double-Action mode the internal striker is at rest with no pre-load and the trigger travel is 14 mm long at approximately 38 N trigger pull.
 When the slide is racked completely to the rear upon (re)loading, the internal striker is manually pre-cocked to Single-Action mode and the trigger remains in the forward position for the first shot and the Anti Stress mode is activated.

 The trigger travel is 14 mm long in the Anti Stress mode at approximately 20 N trigger pull.

 On all subsequent shots, the P99AS is automatically pre-cocked and the trigger travel is reduced to 8 mm at the same 20 N trigger pull.

 For manually deactivating the Anti Stress mode and setting the pistol to Double-Action mode the P99AS features a decocking button recessed into the top of the slide, rather than a conventional lever usually found on the side.

 The Anti Stress mode can also be manually activated by moving the slide approximately 10 mm back.